 Explanation: The Green Revolution is associated with the loss of soil fertility due to the increased use of chemical fertilisers.
 Also, continuous use of groundwater for tube well irrigation has led to the depletion of the water table.

+- Option (d) is correct

 Explanation: HYV seeds need plenty of water and also chemical fertilizers and pesticides to produce the best results.

+- 10. Option (c) is correct

 Explanation: Selling dairy products is a non-farm activity.